 View course descriptions for

-NU 514 Pharmacology for Advanced Practice (3) This course equips the graduate nurse with advanced clinical pharmacological principles to manage drug therapy for clients across the life span.
+NU 514 Pharmacology for Advanced Practice (3) Offered on campus: Spring.
+This course equips the graduate nurse with advanced clinical pharmacological principles to manage drug therapy for clients across the life span.
 Emphasis is placed on drugs and drug classifications commonly prescribed in primary and other health care settings including pharmacodynamics, pharmacokinetics, side effects, potential adverse reactions, contraindications, and interactions.
 Graduate nurses will discuss the importance of appropriate patient education as part of safe medication administration and will synthesize current research related to the clinical application of advanced pharmacotherapeutics.
-Spring.

 NU 515 Advanced Health Assessment (3) Offered on campus: Fall.
 The student will develop enhanced skills in interviewing, communication, physical assessment, and critical thinking to provide effective health care.
 Refinement of advanced assessment skills, collection of data, and documentation of the findings will be emphasized.
 The student will integrate knowledge and skills in the lab setting through the completion of a comprehensive health assessment.
 2 hours lecture; 3 hours lab experience.

 NU 520 Advanced Clinical Nursing Practicum (3) Offered on campus: Spring.
 Under the guidance of a faculty member and qualified preceptors, students will gain experience in a variety of clinical settings to enhance their clinical and teaching skills and competencies.
 Students will achieve advanced leadership and decision-making skills for teaching and mentoring other members of the healthcare team.
 The student will learn to apply evidence-based knowledge in coordinating and evaluating the delivery of care.
 9 hours clinical experience.